julelang/jule/README.md

 </p>
 <h1>The Jule Programming Language</h1>

-An effective programming language to build efficient, fast, reliable and safe software.
+An effective programming language to build efficient, fast, reliable and safe software while maintaining simplicity.

+This repository is the main source tree of the Jule. \
+It contains the reference compiler, API, and standard library.

 [Website](https://jule.dev) |
 [Manual](https://manual.jule.dev) |